PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Six1.md

 “Here it is.”, The Tailor pointed towards the town ahead.
 Tom wanted to stop and rest but The Tailor sped up.
 “I need to see the smithy, get a few things while we're here.”, but he did not mention the stench of rotting vegetables.

 Somebody was slumped on the floor in front of them, vaguely against the side of a building; stretched out, blocking their path.
-“He's drunk.”, The Tailor explained and they maneuvered single file around him.
+“He's drunk.”, The Tailor explained and they manoeuvred single file around him.

 Weaving through alleyways, made from competing buildings, they startled rats which darted away panicked.
 Judging by the size of the rats, and the smell of the rotting food, Tom knew that the people here ate well.